benwhalley/struckdown/docs/CUSTOM_ACTIONS.md

 ## Overview

-Actions allow you to register Python functions that can be called from templates using `[[action:var|params]]` syntax.
+Actions allow you to register Python functions that can be called from templates using `[[@action:var|params]]` syntax.
 This is useful for:

 - **RAG (Retrieval-Augmented Generation)** -- Search databases, vector stores, or APIs
 - **Data transformations** -- Format, validate, or process extracted data